arrayio/array-io-solidity/common-patterns.rst

 The recommended method of sending funds after an effect is using the withdrawal pattern.
-Although the most intuitive method of sending Ether, as a result of an effect, is a direct ``transfer`` call, this is not recommended as it introduces a potential security risk.
+Although the most intuitive method of sending Ether, as a result of an effect, is a direct ``send`` call, this is not recommended as it introduces a potential security risk.
 You may read more about this on the :ref:`security_considerations` page.

-The following is an example of the withdrawal pattern in practice in a contract where the goal is to send the most money to the contract in order to become the "richest", inspired by `King of the Ether <https://www.kingoftheether.com/>`_.
+This is an example of the withdrawal pattern in practice in a contract where the goal is to send the most money to the contract in order to become the "richest", inspired by `King of the Ether <https://www.kingoftheether.com/>`_.